Key Features of Effective Digital Evidence Management Systems

 Partner Agency Portals

 Sometimes, law enforcement agencies have to collaborate with cross-border agencies.
-Seamless integration with partner agencies is essential when working on these collaborative investigations.
+Seamless integration with partner agencies is crucial when conducting these collaborative investigations.

 This feature allows different organizations to securely share evidence across platforms, ensuring authorized personnel can access what they need without compromising security.